-In accordance with subsection 38(1) of the Act, where an Adoption Order is granted:
+In accordance with subsection 38(1) of the Act, where an adoption order is granted:

-- a) the child becomes the child of the adoptive parent; - b) the adoptive parent becomes the parent of the child; - c) a birth parent ceases to have parental rights and obligations in respect of that child, except a birth parent who remains as a parent jointly with the adoptive parent;

-- d) a person having custody of the child ceases to have that custody; and - e) a person whose consent is required under section 19 ceases to have a right or obligation with respect to that child.
+- a) the child becomes the child of the adoptive parent; - b) the adoptive parent becomes the parent of the child; - c) a birth parent ceases to have parental rights and obligations in respect of that child, except a birth parent who remains as a parent jointly with the adoptive parent; - d) a person having custody of the child ceases to have that custody; and - e) a person whose consent is required under section 19 ceases to have a right or obligation with respect to that child.

 This means that the child becomes the child of the adopting parent.
-In the case of a stepparent adoption, the adopting parent becomes responsible jointly with their spouse or partner for all the legal duties and obligations of a legal parent.
-Also, the Adoption Order terminates all parental rights of the birth parents (unless they were a part of a step-parent adoption).
+In the case of a step-parent adoption, the adopting parent becomes responsible jointly with his or her spouse or partner for all the legal duties and obligations of a legal parent.
+Also, the adoption order terminates all parental rights of the birth parents (unless he/she was a part of a step-parent adoption).